Eschatologue/CM_wiki/docs/spells/6th-level.md

 Meanwhile, the possessed creature's soul can perceive from the container using its own senses, but it can't move or take actions at all.

-While possessing a body, you can use your action to return from the host body to the container if it is within 100 feet of you, returning the host creature's soul to its body.
+While possessing a body, you can use your :rsc-action: **Action** to return from the host body to the container if it is within 100 feet of you, returning the host creature's soul to its body.
 If the host body dies while you're in it, the creature dies, and you must make a Charisma Saving Throw against your own spellcasting DC.
 On a success, you return to the container if it is within 100 feet of you.
 Otherwise, you die.

 If the container is destroyed or the spell ends, your soul immediately returns to your body.
 If your body is more than 100 feet away from you or if your body is dead when you attempt to return to it, you die.
 If another creature's soul is in the container when it is destroyed, the creature's soul returns to its body if the body is alive and within 100 feet.
 Otherwise, that creature dies.